 CandidMonitoring gives your dentist and Candid’s team the chance to review photos of your teeth every 14 days and address any issues as they arise.
 If anything comes up between check-ins, the most convenient way to contact their team is via live chat on the CandidApp.
 However, service representatives are also available by phone, chat, and email every day (including weekends) from 9am–7pm.
 If you reach out on social media, expect a response within 24 hours.

-SmileDirectClub’s oversight isn’t quite as comprehensive as Candid’s, but they do allow you to track your progress on a mobile app and have regular virtual “Smile Check-ins” with their dental team every 90 days.
-But if you’ve got any questions or concerns, their support team is available via phone and webchat 24/7.
+SmileDirectClub’s oversight isn’t as comprehensive as Candid’s, but they do allow you to track your progress on a mobile app and have regular virtual “Smile Check-ins” with their dental team every 90 days.
+But if you’ve got questions or concerns, their support team is available via phone and webchat 24/7.

 Responsiveness & Helpfulness